Mohataz Hossain

 About

-Mohataz is an architect, educator and researcher in the field of integrated environmental design, architecture, technology and efficient built-environment with a special focus on users’ comfort, health and well-being for a net-zero carbon future.
-As a commonwealth Scholar, his PhD research focused on improving the indoor working environment of existing ready-made garment factories to ensure thermal comfort and optimum ventilation at workplaces for clothing workers.
+Mohataz is an architect, educator, sustainability expert and researcher in the field of integrated environmental design, architecture, technology and efficient built environment with a special focus on users’ comfort, health and well-being for a net-zero carbon future.
+As a Commonwealth Scholar, his PhD research focused on improving the indoor working environment of existing ready-made garment factories to ensure thermal comfort and optimum ventilation at workplaces for clothing workers.

-Mohataz is a member of the jury board (Sustainability Expert) for the RIBA Regional Building Award 2023.
-His extended PhD research has been shortlisted for the prestigious RIBA Present's Award for Research 2020.
+Mohataz is a member of the jury board (Sustainability Expert) for the RIBA Regional Building Award 2023 and 2025.
+His extended PhD research received Institute of Architects Bangladesh (IAB) Award and has been shortlisted for the prestigious RIBA President's Award for Research 2020.
 He has also received ‘The Martin Gough Student Award 2018 – IES Ltd’ and ‘Tri-Campus Postgraduate Awards 2016’ for his excellence in thermal and CFD simulation studies and contribution to the postgraduate community as a tutor at the University of Nottingham respectively.
-Recently He was also nominated for the 'Inspirational Teaching Award 2021' at Sheffield Hallam University.
-He got a ‘Preparing to Teach in Higher Education’ certificate to teach in the UK.
+Recently, he was nominated for the 'Inspirational Teaching Award' and Outstanding Academic Advising Award' in 2023 and 2021 at SHU.
 He achieved various research funds from the UK, Germany and Bangladesh and has been working as Principal Investigator (PI) for more than three research projects.
 He has already published over 25 journal and conference articles, and book chapters.

 Mohataz's key career aspiration is to make a significant contribution to academia through collaborative research among Architecture, Engineering and aligned research fields with a special focus on users’ comfort, well-being and efficiency for a collaborative workspace environment and community with a net-zero future.